 EGC regards gliding as a positive activity for young people.
 Through its Safeguarding and Protection Policy, Guidance and Procedures, EGC encourages all Club members to assist with safeguarding the welfare of all junior participants, including protecting them from physical, sexual and emotional harm.

-This code is Essential information for ALL adults in gliding - keep it with you the Police via 999 or
+This code is Essential information for ALL adults in gliding - keep it with you

 NOTE: ANY adult in gliding has the right to report ANY concerns or suspicions in total confidence and free from harassment